ChainSafe/chainbridge-ui/README.md

   type: "Substrate";
   chainbridgePalletName: string; // The name of the chainbridge palette
-  transferPalletName: string; // The name of the pallet that should initiate transfers
+  transferPalletName: string; // The name of the pallet that should initiate transfers bridgeFeeFunctionName?: string; // The name of the function to fetch the bridge fee bridgeFeeValue?: number; // The value of the bridge fee, scaled to human readable amounts.
+If the `bridgeFeeFunctionName` above is provided the onchain value will take preference.
   transferFunctionName: string; // The name of the method to call to initiate a transfer
   typesFileName: string; // The name of the Substrate types file.
 The file should be located in `src/Contexts/Adaptors/SubstrateApis`
 };